Shoichi Yokoi

-Shōichi Yokoi (横井 庄一, Yokoi Shōichi) was a Japanese soldier who served as a sergeant in the Imperial Japanese Army (IJA) during the Second World War, and was one of the last three Japanese holdouts to be found after the end of hostilities in 1945.
+Shōichi Yokoi (横井 庄一, Yokoi Shōichi) was a Japanese soldier who served as a sergeant in the Imperial Japanese Army (IJA) during the Second World War and was one of the last four Japanese holdouts to be found after the end of hostilities in 1945.
 He was discovered in the jungles of Guam on 24 January 1972, almost 28 years after U.S. forces had regained control of the island in 1944.

 Biography

 Yokoi was born in Saori, Aichi Prefecture, Japan.
 He was an apprentice tailor when he was conscripted in 1941.